By David Pendered

-Crowell’s address in Miami is listed as a condo on 7th St. Property records show the unit sold for $995,900 in 2016.
+Crowell has a residence in Miami.
+Property records show the unit sold for $995,900 in 2016.
 The owner is listed as MDL Rise Corp.
 The company filed for incorporation on Oct.
 5, 2016, according to records kept and updated by Florida’s secretary of state.

 The condo is on the western edge of Miami’s Brickell business district, described by a real estate company as being recognized as:

 - “South Florida’s Financial District and as the second largest international banking center in the U.S. Often referred to as ‘The Manhattan of the South,’ for its international banking and business institutions….”

 This was the only contribution to Bottoms’ from a CIM-affiliated person that appeared in a cursory review of the mayor’s 2016 campaign disclosures.

 Meanwhile, critics of the mayor’s original push for the Atlanta City Council to vote Monday on a financial incentive package for the Gulch development have focused on the company’s ties to the president and his son-in-law, Jared Kushner.